basics/nuxt-booster/docs/src/v2/guide/setup.md

 **Nuxt Booster** uses the module `@nuxt/image`, if this is not already present, it will be integrated automatically.

-It is necessary for the use of the components `SpeedkitYoutube` and `SpeedkitVimeo` to add aliases and domains to the `@nuxt/image` options.
+It is necessary for the use of the components `BoosterYoutube` and `BoosterVimeo` to add aliases and domains to the `@nuxt/image` options.
 These are needed to retrieve the images from Youtube and Vimeo.

 ::: code-group